The Happenings on Shaw Hill

 I saw the realtor today and asked about them.
 She said they have been inside remodeling – doing carpentry, painting and some other things.

 They were over there today.
 They pulled in an old Ford pick-up truck.
 I never saw them unload a suitcase or any personal belongings.
 They are husband and wife, I think.
-And, I will be truthful, I was frightened when I saw them.
+And, I will be truthful, I was frightened when I first saw them.
 Their face, and complexion, were white like a ghost’s.

 After a knock or two a woman came to the door.
 She looked frightened.
 Like she had just peered into the utter reaches of hell and, by answering the door, we had just pulled her away from a horrible, frightful scene (although she didn’t appear to be thankful that we did that).